 MillerCoors hired HCL Technologies to implement its ambitious ERP project, which combined SAP warehouse management software known as Global Available-to-Promise (ATP) and Extended ATP.
 The initial cost was $53 million, but HCL added $9.6 million to the total expense due to further services.

 In November 2015, the initial phase went live despite the official complaint revealing more than 50 known defects.
-Afterward, thousands of other defects became visible continuously till MillerCoors decided to scrap the entire project and sue HCL in 2016.
+Afterward, thousands of other defects became visible until MillerCoors decided to scrap the entire project and sue HCL in 2016.

 As John P. Beardwood and Paula Millar explained in Computer Law Review International, the complex engagement took time and demanded considerable staffing contributions from both parties.
 Delays and cost overruns ultimately were the main reason for the breach of contract.